redpwn/rcds/docs/quickstart.rst

 Once that's done, go to the VPC Network tab of google cloud, and assign a static IP address to one of the nodes in your cluster.
 This will be the IP address that your challenges will be hosted on, so configure DNS to point to this IP address.

-Additionally, configure firewall rules in the VPC Network tab to allow traffic for the allow-nodeports rule that we created earlier.
+Additionally, configure firewall rules in the VPC Network tab to allow all traffic for the allow-nodeports rule that we created earlier.

 Once done, install the following helm charts onto your cluster: